 Our Ecosystem Map highlights the many components of programming, community, and stakeholders HATCH Workshop hopes to bring together.

-Elazar Abraham is a thinker and maker focused on clarifying the relationship between order and chaos.
+Elazar Abraham is a musician, thinker and maker focused on clarifying the relationship between order and chaos.
 Combining passions in sculpture, music, philosophy, and education, he seeks to present the virtue of mindfulness and craft in any practice.
 After graduating with a B.A. in New Media and minors in Biology and Visual Arts from SUNY Purchase, he led bike trips for teenagers before accepting a digital fabrication internship at Anderson Ranch Arts Center in Colorado, where he now teaches workshops annually.
 Living in Seattle for a year provided fertile ground to explore the shifting front between techno-gentrification and creative communities which, timed with opportunity led him to move to Stockton to help co-found HATCH Workshop.
 Elazar can also be found farming at Boggs Tract Community Farm.
+He serves on the board of the Stockton Art League as well as the Stockton Arts Foundation.

 Metal Shop Specialist